Thomas Rhett and Pregnant Wife Lauren Attend iHeartRadio Music Awards

 In their first red carpet appearance since announcing their pregnancy and adoption news, the couple smiled from ear-to-ear as they held hands and wrapped their arms around each other.

 While speaking to E!
-News on the carpet, Thomas revealed that his wife is 18 weeks pregnant and feeling "in the zone" while planning for their arrival.
+News on the carpet, Thomas Rhett revealed that his wife is 18 weeks pregnant and feeling "in the zone" while planning for their arrival.

 As for their plans to adopt, they want to keep details undisclosed but can't wait to introduce their children to the world.